 internet use and the barriers they face in accessing high speed broadband.
-It was an important step toward identifying the digital equity gaps in the city and possible range of interventions that can address those gaps.
+4 It was an important step toward identifying the digital equity gaps in the city and possible range of interventions that can address those gaps.
 The Coalition has also produced a Digital Inclusion Asset Map (Figure 3), which is a resource pointing users to support for devices, broadband, digital literacy, etc.

 The four areas outlined above - ConnectSD, Governor Kristi Noem's priorities, workforce development, and local coordination - cut across the broader efforts and goal areas outlined by the NTIA.
-Below in a non-exhaustive overview of highlighted initiatives sorted by the NTIA areas outlined in the Digital Equity Plan Guidance (p.6): NTIA Area Highlighted South Dakota initiatives Economic and workforce development goals, plans, and outcomes Development and expansion of registered apprenticeship programs Certificate completion for South Dakotans most in need Expanding work-based learning in public schools Improving digital skills Educational outcomes 'Connecting The Schools' project to connect schools to high-speed internet Take-home devices in public schools Low-cost or financed device programs at State universities and colleges
+Below in a non-exhaustive overview of highlighted VTIA areas outlined in the Digital Equity Plan Guidance (p.6): NTIA Area Highlighted South Dakota initiatives NTIA Alea Economic and • Development and expansion of registered apprenticeship workforce development programs goals, plans, and • Certificate completion for South Dakotans most in need outcomes Expanding work-based learning in public schools outcomes Improving digital skills 'Connecting The Schools' project to connect schools to high-speed internet Educational outcomes Take-home devices in public schools Low-cost or financed device programs at State universities and colleges

-&lt;sup>13 Siouxland Libraries (accessed on August 16, 2023), Connect Sioux Falls.
+13 Siouxland Libraries (accessed on August 16, 2023), Connect Sioux Falls.
 Accessed at: connectsiouxfalls.org

-&lt;sup>14 City of Sioux Falls (published in 2021), Digital Equity Framework.
+14 City of Sioux Falls (published in 2021), Digital Equity Framework.
 Accessed at: Digital Equity - City of Sioux Falls

-• Telemedicine in Motion program for virtual care in EMS Health outcomes • Virtual Crise Care program • Mental Health through telehealth Civic and social • Expanding high-speed broadband coverage into rural and engagement remote parts of the state • SD.Gov Delivery of other South Dakota Citizen Portal essential services An initiative to empower 'Digital Citizens' with a onecoscilitar services stop-shop for accessing state assistance programs, and other services such as driver's license services
+• Telemedicine in Motion program for virtual care in EMS 15 Health outcomes • Virtual Crise Care program 16 • Mental Health through telehealth Civic and social • Expanding high-speed broadband coverage into rural and engagement remote parts of the state • SD.Gov 17 Delivery of other • South Dakota Citizen Portal essential services • An initiative to empower 'Digital Citizens' with a one- essential services stop-shop for accessing state assistance programs, and other services such as driver's license services